 Even though the U.S. and Europe have been doing the face mask thing for a minute (or, we guess, being told to do it and… not…), Australia is only really now catching up.

-Since face masks weren’t part of the mandatory lockdown rules for our first wave, most Aussies haven’t worn one religiously up ‘til now.
+Since face masks weren’t part of the mandatory pandemic lockdown rules for our first wave, most Aussies haven’t worn one religiously up ‘til now.

-And, tbh, we don’t really care if you’re out here in these streets looking like Scorpion from Mortal Kombat (1995 movie edition) so long as you’re wearing your fucking mask, but if you do want to place some emphasise on style, we got you.
+And, tbh, we don’t really care if you’re out here in these streets looking like Scorpion from Mortal Kombat (1995 movie edition) so long as you’re wearing your fucking mask, but if you do want to place some emphasis on style, we got you.

 Below, five ways to style your face mask to make sure you’re being safe as fuck while still looking bomb.com.org.co.uk.

 If your mask is a solid colour, or at least one colour predominantly, leaning into monochrome is one way to make a statement.
 (FYI, monochrome = one colour).
 Try pairing items within the same colour family (it’s okay things are slightly different shades, but similar is best) to create cohesion.

 This works with neutral shades like black and white, but bold hues like red, blue and yellow pack a punch.